xxfoundation/xxnetwork-comms/mixmessages/README.md

 this is where you must pass your message to `server` by calling `serverHandler.YOURCRYPTOP(msg)` like above.
 We will create this interface method in Step 5.

-#### Step 4: Add SendMessage function for your rpc in message package
+#### Step 4: Add SendMessage function for your rpc in node package

-Create a new file in `mixserver/message` package for your `rpc`.
+Create a new file in `node` package for your `rpc`.
 The purpose of this is to be able to send a message from the `server` repository without any dependencies on grpc.
 You may copy one of the other files in this package and modify the message input and return types.
 Additionally, make sure you call your endpoint from Step 3 in the method body as follows: